MehdiSaffar/CMPE493_term_project/README.md

 ### Evaluation

 Make sure `./trec_eval` executable exists in the current directory folder.
 We've automated the evaluation by using that executable file.
+However, if it does not work, our results are saved as `./data/results.txt`.
+One can manually run trec_eval scripts with that results.

 For odd topics use:
 ```bash